Fannon/mobo-documentation/Modeling/manual.md

 JSON Schema is a very simple and concise standard and it should only take a few hours to learn it.
 There is a [great tutorial](http://spacetelescope.github.io/understanding-json-schema/) by the Space Telescope Science Institute.
-This time to learn JSON Schema is a good investment anyhow, since it can be very useful in other contexts as well.
+The time to learn JSON Schema is a good investment anyhow, since it can be very useful in other contexts as well.

-Basic understanding of [MediaWiki](http://mediawiki.org), [SemanticMediaWiki](https://semantic-mediawiki.org/) and [SemanticForms](https://www.mediawiki.org/wiki/Extension:Semantic_Forms) is also highly recommended, since this is the target system and its architecture has a huge impact on how models are developed.
+Some understanding of [MediaWiki](http://mediawiki.org), [SemanticMediaWiki](https://semantic-mediawiki.org/) and [SemanticForms](https://www.mediawiki.org/wiki/Extension:Semantic_Forms) is also highly recommended, since they are the target system.
+Their architecture has a huge impact on how models are developed.

-If the default templates are changed, an understanding of the [Handlebars.js template engine](http://handlebarsjs.com/) is of advantage.
+If the default templates need to be changed, an understanding of the [Handlebars.js template engine](http://handlebarsjs.com/) is of advantage.

 ## Create a new project
 To start with the model development, an empty project structure has to be created first: